 4. We have a proven track record of financial responsibility.

 Easter Seals-Goodwill earned $57.7 million in revenue in fiscal year 2017 (the most recent year for which our audited financial statement is available), and we spent more than 90 cents of every dollar on programs and services for people in need.
 This is a very healthy number in the nonprofit world, and a solid indicator of our commitment to good stewardship of your donations.
 You can find more details on our 2017 Financials here.

 For more than two decades, Easter Seals-Goodwill has consistently spent less than 10 percent of its revenue on administrative and overhead expenses.
 While overhead expense isn’t the only way to judge a responsible charity, it is important.
 And so is this: Easter Seals-Goodwill is a gold-level GuideStar participant, which speaks to our commitment to financial transparency.
 GuideStar is a respected online information service specializing in reporting on U.S. nonprofit organizations.
-You can review our financial information and IRS 990 form on GuideStar.
+You can review our financial information and IRS 990 form on the GuideStar website.

 Easter Seals-Goodwill definitely encourages you to “think before you donate” and to research and learn more about the charities you’d like to support.
 Be certain the organization you choose uses its revenue for charitable purposes that support a mission you can get behind.